 We compete primarily against International Game Technology PLC ("IGT"), Scientific Games Corp. ("SGMS") and Intralot for turnkey solutions contracts.
-With the exception of Intralot, we compete against the same companies for game contracts, in addition to several other companies, such as Instant Win Gaming Ltd. ("IWG").
-Although these other companies, which do not offer turnkey solutions, may capture some content market share, they will need to host their games on platforms like ours.
+With the exception of Intralot, we compete against the same companies for game contracts, in addition to several other companies, such as Instant Win Gaming Ltd. Although these other companies, which do not offer turnkey solutions, may capture some content market share, they will need to host their games on platforms like ours.
 Other companies may in the future choose to enter the iLottery industry, but we believe the expertise and experience required to build and operate a successful iLottery technology platform will limit this expansion.

-We have been able to capture the majority of the full service iLottery contracts in the United States.
+We have deployed our turnkey solution to more U.S. lotteries that engaged a full-service iLottery provider than any of our competitors.
 The chart below presents the contracts held by existing lottery and iLottery providers within each sub-vertical of the lottery industry.